steveabner/Helpdesk-Homelab/README.md

 </details>

-## 👥 Configure Admin User, Join PC to Domain and RSAT Tools
+## 👥 Configure Admin User, Install RSAT Tools, and Join PC to GoodCorp Domain
 This section outlines the process of setting up an administrative user, joining a client PC to a domain, and installing Remote Server Administration Tools (RSAT) to manage Active Directory components.

 <details>